When Can Newborns Go Outside?

 - Dress baby appropriately.
 In warm weather, dress your little one in loose, comfortable clothing.
 In colder temps, consider a fleece-footed sleeper to avoid exposing baby’s skin to cold and wind.
 If it’s particularly nippy, a baby carrier can offer added warmth.

 - Avoid insects and mosquitoes.
 Martin notes that babies 2 months and older can use 10 to 30 percent DEET insect repellent.
-In the meantime, you’ll want to avoid woodsy areas or other insect-prone spaces.
+However, the American Academy of Pediatrics notes you’ll want to do so sparingly, as their skin can be different than that of older children and adults.
+Speak with your pediatrician to weigh the risks and benefits of using insect repellents on babies and toddlers, and, in the meantime, avoid woodsy areas or other insect-prone spaces.

 - Monitor baby closely.
 Babies can’t regulate their temperature like adults and older children can, so it’s important to watch for signs of overheating (or alternatively, of being too cold), says Martin.
 If they’re flushed and irritated, they may be too hot, says Martin.
 If baby is shivering or has cold hands and feet and pale skin, time to warm up inside!